jbampton/ruby-strip/README.md

-##Windows instructions
+#Windows instructions

 To run this program on Windows you will need to install the following software in this order:

  - RubyInstaller
  - Ruby DevKit
  - Imagemagick
+ - Bundler - optional
- - fileutils gem
+ - fileutils and rubocop gems

 You can use the RubyInstaller for Windows - http://rubyinstaller.org/ to install Ruby.